-Individuals who received a notice that their personal information may have been exposed in the November 2023 Blackstone Valley Community Health Care data breach, may be eligible to claim up to $2,500, plus credit monitoring, from a class action settlement.
-The cybersecurity incident impacted an estimated 34,000 current and former patients.
+Individuals who received a notice that a November 2023 Blackstone Valley Community Health Care data breach may have exposed their personal information could be eligible to claim up to $2,830 plus credit monitoring from a class action settlement.
+The cybersecurity incident impacted an estimated 34,000 people.

 Who can file a claim for a data breach payout?